vizzuhq/ipyvizzu/docs/tutorial/aggregate_drilldown.md

 # Aggregate/drill-down

 These features basically mean that you add or remove an additional dimension to/from an axis or another channel.
-As you can see below, there are some important things to keep in mind when you use them.

-Let’s stack together the elements by putting the Genres dimension from the x-axis to the y-axis.
-At the end of this phase, there are chart elements with the same color stacked on top of each other, which is something you would want to avoid.
+Let’s aggregate together the elements by getting the Genres dimension off the x-axis.
+By taking it off of the chart, only one chart element remains for every color, and Vizzu automatically calculates and shows the aggregate value of the elements.

 ```python
 import pandas as pd